Content on this page requires a newer version of Adobe Flash Player.

 Criteria

-Logo should be all original, colored, and look professional.
+Logo should be all original and look clean and neat (professional).

 All symbols should be labeled appropriately.

-Original drawn logo should be in your library so we can compare it to the vector version.
+Original drawn logo should be in your library to compare it to the vector version.

-Logo should be an exact replica of the original drawing and created with the pen tool consisting of smooth curves.
+Logo should be created with the pen tool consisting of smooth curves, not straight line segments.

-3 or more animated filters should be apparent somewhere on your animated logo.
+Two or more animated filters should be used!

 Animation should smoothly loop infinitely without twitches.